hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/quickstart.rst

 This will check for a new version and update Braiins OS+ if possible.

-For more information about this process, and for more options visit the section TODO LINK AND NAME OF opkg SECTION.
+For more information about this process, and for more options visit the section (TODO: LINK AND NAME OF opkg SECTION).

 *********************
 Uninstall Braiins OS+
 *********************

-Uninstallation of Braiins OS+ can easily be done using the Braiins OS+ Box (TODO:edit name).
+Uninstallation of Braiins OS+ can easily be done using the BOS+ Toolbox.
 In order to do so, follow the steps bellow:

-  * Download Braiins OS+ Box (TODO:edit name) from our `website <https://braiins-os.com/>`_. and open it.
+  * Download BOS+ Toolbox from our `website <https://braiins-os.com/>`_. and open it.
-  * In the Braiins OS+ Box (TODO:edit name), type the following command (replace the IP_ADDRESS placeholder accordingly)
+  * In the BOS+ Toolbox, type the following command (replace the IP_ADDRESS placeholder accordingly)

   ::

     uninstall IP_ADDRESS

 This will revert back to stock firmware.
-It will automatically install an older version, where the SSH was not locked, so you can access your miner remotely.
+It will automatically install an older version with unlocked SSH so you can access your miner remotely.

-For more information about this process, and for more options visit the section TODO LINK AND NAME OF restore2factory SECTION.
+For more information about this process and for more options, visit the section (TODO: LINK AND NAME OF restore2factory SECTION).